 Skip to main content

-The examples in this guide will use the schema my-schema with version v1 that was created in the Zero to Hero guide.
+Note: The examples below use the my-schema (version v1) created in the Zero to Hero guide.

-1. Create a file named v1.configs.json in the same folder as your schema file.
+Create a new file named v1.configs.json in the exact same folder as your schema file.

 schemas/my-domain/my-schema/v1.configs.json